1. What is Investment Banking?

 Beyond basic mistakes listed out above, what are some of the other common mistakes candidates make?
 If your resume is not “bankified”, it will be difficult to get past even the 1st screening round.
 BankingPrep Resume Toolkit (embed a link to resume product) is here to make your resume stand out among the piles of thousands of prominent candidates, and make it finance-oriented even for non-target backgrounds.
 Your profile will be proofed properly to make sure it has absolutely NO mistakes.

 Once you have finance-related experience, the most effective way to get an Investment Banking interview is to network with your school’s alumni.
 If there’s no alumni at your targeted banks, you better find current professionals in investment banks by connecting with them on cold calls, LinkedIn, or emails.
-(Need a template for this type of networking)

 You should start networking as soon as possible.
 The ideal time to start networking is 6-12 months before the application begins.